 We can also manipulate these equations to get a set of equations which will give us the symmetrical components of Phase ‘A’ , Ia1, Ia2, Ia0, in terms of the other phasers IA, IB, IC.

 Hence with these equations, we can convert an unbalanced system into a balanced set of 3 systems.

 Moreover, we can convert symmetrical components into their respective phasors and vice versa with these equations.

 It is also important to note that the same equations apply for Voltages as well.
 We just replace 'I' with 'V'.

 Where VA ,VB and VC are the phasor voltages, and Va1 , Va2, and Va0 are the positive, negative and zero sequence Voltages of Phase 'A'.

-We can see that symmetrical components are a way of analyzing unbalanced phasors which arise due to faults.
+We can see those symmetrical components are a way of analyzing unbalanced phasors which arise due to faults.
 Converting a set of unbalanced phasors into sets of balanced components greatly simplifies our analysis and is helpful in performing fault calculations, power flow studies, and stability studies.

 Along with phasor values of current and voltage, the zero-sequence and negative sequence components are also an important input to protective relays that sense these values to decide the nature and type of the fault.